trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

     creation of more data files, since it uses the append operation to insert the new records.
   - `true`
+* - `iceberg.metadata-cache.enabled`
+  - Set to `false` to disable in-memory caching of metadata files on the coordinator.
+This cache is not used when `fs.cache.enabled` is set to true.
+  - `true`

 :::

 (iceberg-fte-support)=